Aaron Brooks (American football): New Orleans Saints

 In 2002, Brooks lead the Saints to a 6–2 record and guided an offense that averaged 32 points a game through the first half of the season before the team imploded in the second half.
 The Saints went 3–5 to finish the season, losing their last three games to teams eliminated from playoff contention.
+Brooks' 27 passing touchdowns were tied for the second-most in the NFL with Peyton Manning and Brett Favre.

 2003 was Brooks' most efficient year, compiling an 88.8 passer rating, a 3:1 touchdown to interception ratio, and a 59.1% completion rate, all career bests.
 However, the Saints finished 8–8 and did not make the playoffs.

 In 2004, the Saints started 4–8, but finished the season with a four-game winning streak.
 The Saints almost made the playoffs but lost out on tiebreakers.
 Brooks threw 16 interceptions that year, twice as many interceptions as the previous year.
 2004 was also the final year Brooks threw for more than 3,000 yards (2,743 meters) in a season.

 In late 2005, after losing to the Falcons, the Saints benched Brooks and announced Todd Bouman as the team's starter for the last three games of the season.
-Brooks finished the year with 17 interceptions to 13 touchdowns.
+Brooks finished the year with 17 interceptions to 13 touchdowns, and a 3–10 record in 13 starts.

 Oakland Raiders

 After being released by the Saints, Brooks was signed by the Oakland Raiders in March 2006.
 He was the starter going into training camp.
 In his first regular season game as a Raider, he was sacked 9 times by the San Diego Chargers in a 27–0 loss.
 Brooks dislocated his shoulder in his second game against the Baltimore Ravens and missed the next several weeks.
 Second-year quarterback Andrew Walter started the next seven games for Oakland.
 After a 2–5 record over that span, a healthy Brooks was placed back into the starter's role.
 Despite slightly improved play, Brooks was unable to lead the defensive Raiders to very much success finishing with a league worst 2–14 record.
 Brooks also went on to have a career low 61.7 quarterback rating, and again threw more interceptions, eight, than touchdowns, three.
+He had an 0–8 record in eight starts for Oakland.

 Brooks was released by the Raiders when they did not pick up his option after the 2006 season.
+In an October 2007 interview with The New York Times, Brooks indicated that he was not retired, stating "I definitely want to play".
+The New York Times speculated that his free agent status may have been partly fueled by a 2005 CBS interview in which Brooks publicly criticized Saints owner Tom Benson and the NFL for their handling of the Saints during Hurricane Katrina.